 Best Time to Visit Sedona, AZ

 The best time to visit Sedona is from March to May when the temperatures are warm — but not scorching — and the area is in full bloom.
-Hikers love this season, as desert flowers add a pop of color to the rust-colored trails.
-September to November is another ideal time for outdoor activities thanks to mild weather.
+Hikers love this season, as desert flowers add color to the rust-colored trails.
+Then, thanks to mild weather, September to November is another ideal time for outdoor activities.

 Best Way To Get There

 Flagstaff Pulliam Airport (FLG) is the closest airport to Sedona; therefore, flying to Flagstaff and then car rental at the airport is a good option.
 Driving distance is 30 miles, about 50 min via AZ-89A, but due to traffic conditions, low-speed limit, and its scenic beauty, this way could get congested, especially during the weekend.
 The alternate faster route is 17 South, about 53 miles, and the driving distance would be less than an hour.
 Many visitors also drive from Phoenix Sky Harbor International Airport (PHX) to Sedona; it’s about 120 miles, and driving won’t take more than 2 hours.

 In July 2017, I finally fulfilled one of the most wished travel bucket lists by spending two days in Sedona, Arizona.
 Of course, I was traveling solo, so it was easy for me to do a little bit of everything on a short trip.
 However, while strolling through the city center, I did realize that a fabulous place like Sedona is perfect for a family trip.
 There is something for everyone great restaurants on both sides of the main road, a Pink Jeep trip for fun, and an unbelievable view of red rock mountains surrounding the city.